karlbuscheck/karlbuscheck/README.md

 - How I Turned My Textbook Into a Podcast

 ## Favorite Tools
-- Python, Pandas, PyTorch, Scikit-Learn, and NotebookLM
+- Python, PyTorch, Scikit-Learn, and NotebookLM